Who this is for — Discretionary and systematic traders who want to align setup, risk management, and exit with a clean directional phase.

 - What it is: regime where price maintains a prevailing direction.

-- What changes: higher priority for continuation setups and trailing stops.
+- What changes: priority for continuation setups and trailing stops.

-- Quick check: verify swing high/low structure and relative strength.
+- Quick check: swing high/low structure and relative strength.